Create a simple real-time notification with .Net Core, ReactJs and SignalR

 };

-Nazar is a development and DevOps lead in Application & Cloud Practice.
-In this role, he is leading full-stack software development in .Net Core, C#, React and Azure.
-His main topics of interest are digital transformation, Cloud and Data Science.
-Nazar likes working with the most technically complicated projects and always delivers them with high standards.
-He is also a huge fun and advocate of Azure DevOps & DevOps best practices.
+Nazar is a software development lead in Application & Cloud Practice.
+In this role, he is leading full-stack software development in .Net Core, C#, NodeJs, React and Azure.
+His main topics of interest are digital transformation, fintech, AI and Cloud.

 Getting some problem once control reach at my hub class and not transferring control to UI end.
 Can help me on it please?